mohan-s-gopal/redis-valkey-tui/docs/PROJECT_SUMMARY.md

-# valkys Project Summary
+# redis-cli-dashboard Project Summary

 ## Overview
-valkys is an advanced Terminal User Interface (TUI) client for Redis and Valkey, inspired by RedisInsight and k9s.
+redis-cli-dashboard is an advanced Terminal User Interface (TUI) client for Redis and Valkey, inspired by RedisInsight and k9s.
 It provides a comprehensive, feature-rich interface for managing, monitoring, and analyzing Redis/Valkey data through a terminal interface.

 ## Project Structure

 ```
-valkys/
+redis-cli-dashboard/
 ├── .github/
 │   └── workflows/
 │       └── ci.yml              # GitHub Actions CI/CD workflow